diSimplex/documentArchive/buildTool/Readme.md

 which implement various build actions which you might want to apply to a diSimplex paper.

+# Requirements

+The diSimp build tool requires the following Ruby gems:

+* mercenary
+* readline

+# Installation

+On a Linux based OS, you can install the diSimp build tool by typing:

+> cd buildTool
+> ./setup

+# Use

+Again, on a Linux based OS, you can obtain basic usage information by
+typing:

+> diSimp

+in any directory containing a diSimplex based LaTeX paper.

 # License

 The MIT License (MIT)